ercbk/nested-cross-validation-comparison/README.md

 folds/resamples in the inner-loop) are trained for each algorithm — using Raschka’s, 1,001 models for each algorithm.
 The one extra model in the Raschka variation is due to his method of choosing the hyperparameter values for the final model.
-He performs an extra k-fold cross-validation using the inner-loop cv strategy on the entire training set.
-Kuhn-Johnson uses majority vote.
-Whichever set of hyperparameter values has been chosen during the inner-loop tuning procedure the most often is the set used to fit the final model.

 [MLFlow](https://mlflow.org/docs/latest/index.html) is used to keep track of the duration (seconds) of each run along with the